Becavalier/hyperion/README.md

 * **Hexo**:

-For generating static pages according to */source/_posts*;
+For generating static pages according to */source/_posts*.

 * **Expressjs**:

-Supply the basic HTTP service;
+Supply the basic HTTP service.

 * **GraphQL + MySQL**:

-Provide the apis for commenting sub-system;
+Provide the apis for commenting sub-system.

 * **Workbox**: